Spratiher9/Spratiher9/README.md

 * Sparkora🤖 : Powerful rapid automatic EDA and feature engineering library with a very easy to use API.
 * Exelog🩺 : Meticulous logging for Apache Spark applications end to end from driver to executors.
 * Valido🛠 : Pyspark dataframe based workflow validator.
+* Bajra🎲 : A no-setup plug and play raw SQL ORM for PostGreSQL and MySQL.
 * More things cooking..🐱‍🏍